coolsilon/bigmeow_bot/README.md

 Optionally, you can run the application with the following options:

-* `--noweb` to run without a web frontend
 * `--notg` to run without a telegram bot
 * `--nodiscord` to run without a discord bot
-* `--noslack` to run without a slack bot

-Notice slack and telegram bot would fail to receive event input without the web frontend